fpiergen/trader/README.md

     },
     amplify: {

-        // Got to give it something to work on serverless online
+        // Got to give it something to work on serverless offline
         Auth: {
             identityPoolId: 'xxxxx',
             region: 'us-east-1',